cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 This case illustration demonstrates how treating a patient with dismissing attachment style involves persistent active engagement from the therapist, imagery of ideal parent figures, and metacognitive identification to help the patient develop a new, positive IWM of attachment.
 The patient shows early signs of reactivating the attachment system and experiencing the representation of immediate physical and emotional proximity with IPFs as deeply positive and conflict-free.

-### CHAPTER 12 Treating Anxious-Preoccupied Attachment
+## Chapter 12 Treating Anxious-Preoccupied Attachment

 **Chapter 12: Treating Anxious-Preoccupied Attachment**